 Sawa is a hanging bridge that will lead you back to the starting point.

 The Masungi Georeserve discovery experience is truly worth it!
-You can really experience a world-class service and facility, the place is so organised and maintained.
-Adding to the experience is the mission and goal of the place in bringing back the forests which involves strategic planning for forest restoration, long-term tree nurturing, support infrastructure, and mitigation of threats to forest growth (i.e. illegal logging, quarrying, treasure-hunting, grazing animals, kaingin).
+You can really experience world-class service and facility, the place is so organized and maintained.
+Adding to the experience is the mission and goal of the place in bringing back the forests which involve strategic planning for forest restoration, long-term tree nurturing, support infrastructure, and mitigation of threats to forest growth (i.e. illegal logging, quarrying, treasure-hunting, grazing animals, kaingin).